Billakanti-Teja/Exploring-git/CONTRIBUTING.md

-##Thank you for your interest in contributing to th repository
+## Thank you for your interest in contributing to the repository.